-We will give you a placement test on your first day and discuss your learning needs.
+You can do your placement test in advance of your trip, or on your first day.
 We will use this to place you in the class which is most appropriate to your level.
 However, we are aware that the initial assessment does not always accurately reflect your range of communication skills.
 If you think your class level is too low or too high, come and talk to us.
 You can also take our free English test here.

 + How many English levels do you have?

 We offer English classes from A1 to C2.
 Contact us to check availability of programmes at your level.
 Before you arrive, it is a good idea to take our free English test and discuss the specific skills you would like to improve during your course with us.
 You can contact us here.